Unlocking the Power of S/MIME: This article will help you understand S/MIME and how to request, configure, and use S/MIME on your devices.

 How does S/MIME work?

-At its core, S/MIME is a security standard that enables users to send and receive secure emails by employing cryptographic techniques.
-These techniques involve the use of public key infrastructure (PKI), which utilizes asymmetric encryption algorithms.
-Here’s how it works in simple terms:
+At its core, S/MIME is a security standard that enables users to send and receive secure e-mail using cryptographic techniques and provides non-repudiation for e-mail communications.
+These techniques include the use of Public Key Infrastructure (PKI), which uses asymmetric encryption algorithms.

 Requesting an S/MIME email certificate